-Three best "good practices" will be presented and awarded during the next EAVF General Assembly which will take place in Canterbury, Kent, United Kingdom on Thursday, 14 May 2020.
+Three best practices will be presented and awarded during the next EAVF General Assembly which will take place in Pontremoli, Italy on 23 October 2020.

-The Via Francigena being an historic road, is also a living reality for those who live along the route but also to the modern pilgrims, walkers, cyclists, travellers which find joy and a sense of belonging on the way.
+The Via Francigena being an historic road, is also a living reality for those who live along the route as well as to the modern pilgrims, walkers, cyclists, travellers which find joy and a sense of belonging on the way.

-This is why the word "network" is so important for the association, as the itinerary is created by people who support the valorisation of the path with commitment and passion in many different ways.
+This is why the word "network" is so important for us, as the itinerary is created by people who support the valorisation of the path.

-From walks on weekends, moments of confrontation and reflection during conferences, work with schools, organisation of festivals, meetings and gastronomic tastings – that is all Via Francigena, its people and lands.
+From walks on weekends, meetings and conferences, school work, organisation of festivals and gastronomic degustations – that is all the Via Francigena, its people and lands.

-The EAVF is preparing to "map" and disseminate the best practices to inspire its active supporters on the Way in each country crossed by the route and is hoping to further consolidate and deepen active contribution of its members.
+The EAVF is preparing to "map" and disseminate the best practices to inspire its active supporters in each country crossed by the route and is hoping to further consolidate and deepen active contribution of its members.